nat-davydova/smoothScrollTo-concept/README.md

 }
 ```

-#### ⚠️ A Pitfall
+### A Pitfall with `requestAnimationFrame()` and recursion

-By design, `requestAnimationFrame()` passes a `currentTime` timestamp as an argument to the callback.
+⚠️ By design, `requestAnimationFrame()` passes a `currentTime` timestamp as an argument to the callback.
 Do you remember when we mocked the `currentTime` earlier?
 We can't simply call RAF like this:

 ```js
 requestAnimationFrame(animateSingleScrollFrame)
 ```

 ... because the `animateSingleScrollFrame()` function should accept not only the currentTime argument, but also an object with the animation settings we've passed in it earlier.

-We need to use an arrow function here:
+We should use an arrow function to deal with the obstacle:

 ```js
 function smoothScrollTo({